sirchuck/site_works/README.md

       js Ex: $w = '' + [__My Javascript text__]; Turns into $w = '' + getText(6);
       As long as your in a js file you could do $w = [__My Words Here__] and the system will get the right getText() version
       Ex: $w = '[__My Words__]'; Will become $w = '{__6__}'; Then that will be auto-parsed by the js on page load.

+# Unit Testing - Reimagined
+    Typically unit testing means creating a file that you run with lines and lines of code.
+The trade off with my version is you will not be able to just access all your tests at once in one file.
+Instead, each test is associated with the function it is meant to test.
+    That means to change a test you will have to locate the file and function related to your test.
+    How it works:
+    ...your code...
+        #_sw> "a","b",5,>7
+        private function MyFunc($a,$b,$c=0){
+            // Do some things
+            $x = $r->updateData(); #_sw< $x = true;
+            // More things to do
+            #_sw[
+                if( $r->updateData() ){
+                    $myInt = 8;
+                } else {
+                    $myInt = 7;
+                }
+            #_sw]
+            // Do more things
+            return $myInt;
+        }
+    ...your code...

+    TEST Starter:
+        #_sw> "a","b",5,>7
+        If I find #_sw> I use the rest of the line up to the ,> as your fuction input values and use everything after ,> as your expected return value.
+        The test translates this line into a call to MyFunc, MyFunc( "a", "b", 5 );
+    TEST Line Replacement:
+        $x = $r->updateData(); #_sw< $x = true;
+        When you end a php line with #_sw< we replace the php code of that line with what you put in the comment after the $_sw<
+        This line will be translated to: $x = true;
+        $this and Database calls for example, do not work while unit testing, so you can change those lines on the fly so you can get the expected return value by adding the tester line replacement.
+    TEST Block Clear:
+        #_sw[
+            Whatever is between the tags will be removed for the test.
+            You may have a large query that spans multipul lines for example Or a block of code you do not need to run during a unit test.
+        #_sw]
+    TEST More than one set of variables:
+        When you preceed a function call with the test starter #_sw>, it runs the test with the provided values.
+If you want to run another test on the same function with different values, just add another $_sw> line before the function to be tested.
+    *NOTE:
+        Only .php files under your dev folder will be scanned when you do Unit Testing.
+Running unit tests of course take more processing power so I would only turn tests on just before building for the production server.
+If all runs good, disable testing again.

 # Included Apps to help you develop faster:
     ifind